 While there are several ongoing pro-convention campaigns, the effort to add a federal balanced budget amendment (BBA) to the Constitution has progressed furthest.
 Throughout the 1970s and 1980s, dozens of states adopted calls for an Article V convention to propose a balanced budget amendment.
 Some BBA proponents claim that by 1989, 32 states had called for a convention for a balanced budget amendment.

 Concerns about a potential runaway convention, plus an intensified drive to push a BBA through Congress, led over a dozen states to rescind their convention calls between 1989 and 2010.
 However, conservative groups have revived the convention plan, persuading more than a dozen state legislatures to pass Article V convention calls since 2011.
-Most convention proponents agree that 27 states have live calls for a BBA convention; that is just seven states shy of the constitutionally required 34 applications.
-GOP-controlled states conservative BBA advocates are targeting that have yet to pass the BBA Article V call include Kentucky, Idaho, Minnesota Montana, South Carolina, Virginia, and Wisconsin.
+Most convention proponents agree that 28 states have live calls for a BBA convention; that is just six states shy of the constitutionally required 34 applications.
+GOP-controlled states conservative BBA advocates are targeting that have yet to pass the BBA Article V call include Kentucky, Idaho, Minnesota Montana, South Carolina, and Virginia.
 Recently, several state legislatures have rescinded their Article V BBA convention applications, including Delaware (2016), New Mexico (2017), Maryland (2017), and Nevada (2017).

 As outlined in Common Cause’s 2015 report, The Dangerous Path: Big Money’s Plan to Shred the Constitution, a constitutional convention is open to many problems, including: